 The winery was carried on by his three children, Walter (deceased), Marilisa, and Franco.
-Marilisa is the current CEO and Franco is lead viticulturist and winemaker.
+Marilisa is the current CEO, while Franco is lead viticulturist and winemaker.

-Today, the Allegrini family farms over 120 hectares across the Valpolicella Classico region.
-All of their wines are estate-grown.
-Their winery is located in the subzone of Fumane where they maintain operations as well as provide hospitality through the historic, Renassiance-era Villa della Torre.
-However, their most famous single-vineyard wines, La Grola and La Poja, are located in Sant’Ambrogio, the western-most subzone of Valpolicella Classico.
+Today, the Allegrini family farms over 120 hectares across the Valpolicella Classico region, with all the wines estate grown.
+Their winery is in the subzone of Fumane where they maintain operations as well as provide hospitality through the historic, Renaissance-era Villa della Torre.
+However, their most famous single-vineyard wines, La Grola and La Poja, are in Sant’Ambrogio, the western-most subzone of Valpolicella Classico.

-A downward red triangle, framed against a black background.
-Allegrini’s calling card image, affixed to every bottle of their Amarone since the seventies.
+A downward red triangle, framed against a black background: this is Allegrini’s calling card image, affixed to every bottle of their Amarone since the seventies.
 It is simple, elegant, recognizable.

 If you drink Amarone, one need only see that red triangle to know what it references.
-Great branding, but it wasn’t developed by a marketing agency; far from it, in fact.
-As the story goes, Giovanni Allegrini designed the label himself as a nod to the packaging of his favorite brand of cigarettes.
+It is great branding, but it wasn’t developed by a marketing agency.
+Rather, as the story goes, Giovanni Allegrini designed the label himself as a nod to the packaging of his favorite brand of cigarettes.